fablnt/CRIUDA-Checkpoint/README.md

   <p><em>Figure 1: CRIUDA checkpointing system.
 Adapted from <a href="https://arxiv.org/abs/2502.16631">Stoyanov et al., 2024</a>.</em></p>
 </div>

-The `checkpoint.sh` script is provided in this repository to handle the execution of checkpoint and restore operations with CRIU in a simplified manner.

 > [!IMPORTANT]
 > To download some of the libraries required for installing CRIU and to effectively use the tool, root privileges are required.